ElektraInitiative/libelektra/src/plugins/stdioproc/README.md

 Here `(name)` is the module name the child uses.
 This will be used to replace `stdioproc` in the contract of the plugin.
-The `contract` keyset must contain the `infos` keys that will be used replace the ones at the top of this README and the ones in `stdioproc.c`.
+The `[contract]` keyset must contain the `infos` keys, which will be used replace the ones at the top of this README and the ones in `stdioproc.c`.
-The `contract` keyset must also contain keys for every operation that is implemented by the child.
+It must also contain `exports/_` keys for every operation that is implemented by the child.
+All keys in `[contract]` should be below `system:/elektra/modules/stdioproc`.
+The parent will rename these keys appropriately.

-A child that implements all operations should include the keys:
+A child that implements all operations should include these keys (in addition to the relevant `infos` keys):

 ```
-exports/open = 1
-exports/close = 1
-exports/get = 1
-exports/set = 1
+system:/elektra/modules/stdioproc/exports/open = 1
-exports/commit = 1
+system:/elektra/modules/stdioproc/exports/close = 1
-exports/error = 1
+system:/elektra/modules/stdioproc/exports/get = 1
-exports/checkconf = 1
+system:/elektra/modules/stdioproc/exports/set = 1
 ```

 After this initial handshake, the child should simply wait for further requests from the parent.